Posts for which SSC conducts exams:

 Candidates exempted from examination fees:

-scheduled tribe, physically handicapped and Ex-servicemen candidates are
+Scheduled caste, scheduled tribe, physically handicapped and Ex-servicemen candidates are exempted from payment of fees.

 Combined Graduate Level (Preliminary) Examination: